 One participant commented that “presentations and interactions were substantive, challenging one another, exploring a great variety of views and agreements, in a concrete, pragmatic way rather than in an ideological manner…”

-One of the major procedural obstacles identified by speakers at these meetings has now been addressed by the WIPO Committee on Development and Intellectual Property (CDIP) and the Terms of Reference for an independent external review of the DA implementation have now been finalised.
+One of the major procedural obstacles identified by speakers at these meetings has now been addressed by the WIPO CDIP and the Terms of Reference for an independent external review of the Development Agenda implementation have now been finalized.
 ICTSD positively contributed to these efforts and agreements and will continue to track these developments in 2015.

 ICTSD also facilitated wider research into the role of academics in IP advocacy in the public interest and development, and their influence on national decision-making processes.
 Such research fosters reflection on the dynamics of achieving positive change in the IP system.